Non-Cross Diffusion for Semantic Consistency: Method

-\textbf{Network Architecture.} To effectively utilize $\hat{\epsilon}_t$, inspired by ControlNet~\cite{ControlNet}, \ncd leverage an addictive U-net branch that takes as input $\hat{\epsilon}_t$.
-Besides, we introduce some modifications for optimization.
-Specifically, we eliminate all zero convolution layers and create a trainable copy of the U-net encoder to encode the condition $\hat{\epsilon}_t$.
-Subsequently, the output from this trainable copy is integrated into the U-net decoder through an addition operation.
-During the training stage, this entire network is trained from scratch instead of finetuning.
+\textbf{Network Architecture.} Inspired by ControlNet~\cite{ControlNet}, to efficiently use $\hat{\epsilon}_t$, \ncd employs an additive U-net branch, with $\hat{\epsilon}_t$ as input.
+For optimization, modifications are introduced, specifically removing all zero convolution layers and initializing the addictive encoder for $\hat{\epsilon}_t$ with the original U-net.
+The output is incorporated into the U-net decoder via addition.
+The whole network is trained end-to-end from scratch.

-\textbf{Inference Flow Consistency.} To better evaluate the consistency of the inference flow, we propose a metric by computing the similarity between intermediate generated image $\hat{x}_0^t$ in timestep $t$ and the final generated image $\hat{x}_0$ based on Peak signal-to-noise ratio(PSNR) as follows:

-When the training flow changes direction at a particular timestep, it results in a marked semantic difference between the images generated before and after that timestep, leading to a lower PSNR.
-By quantifying this using our PSNR-based metric, we can effectively assess and ensure the consistency of the inference process across different stages.
+A change in training flow direction at a specific timestep yields notable differences in pre- and post-change images, reducing PSNR.
+This can be effectively assessed for consistency across inference stages using our PSNR-based metric.